swapravo/pqm-client/README.md

 # Post Quantum Mail

-	### Post Quantum Mail aims to revolutionise the way we mail.
+## Post Quantum Mail aims to revolutionise the way we mail.

-	Currently, it uses CodeCrypt as its quatum safe cryptographic backend and we plan to port it to LIbOQS when it comes of age.
+Currently, it uses [CodeCrypt](https://github.com/exaexa/codecrypt) as its quatum safe cryptographic backend and we plan to port it to [LibOQS](https://github.com/open-quantum-safe/liboqs) when it comes of age.

 ### Core ideas and Features:

-		* End-to-End encrypted mails ( *including* subjects and attachments) With quantum-safe encryption algorithms and signature schemes.
+* End-to-End encrypted mails (**including** subjects and attachments)
+  * With quantum-safe encryption algorithms and signature schemes.
-			All we (and anyone who breaks into our systems) can ever see is the sender's and reciepient's address.
+  * All we (and anyone who eventually breaks into our systems) can ever see is the sender's and reciepient's address.

+* No Advertisements.

 * Free for personal use with access to all features.
-				Upgrade for "out-of-the-box" use cases.
+	Upgrade only for "out-of-the-box" or corporate use cases.

-		* Private keys are generated on your device and are never transferred over to us.
+* Private keys are generated on your device and **never** leave it.

-		* It tries to remove all points of trust from the mail service provider itself (here, us).
+* It tries to **remove all points of trust** from the mail service provider itself (here, us).
-			Just because you use our services does not mean you have to trust us.
+	Just because you use our services does **not** mean you have to trust us.

-		* No analytics / No Data mining FOREVER

 * Considering a situation, where a mail service provider has been compromised in such a way that the signup/login scripts send a copy of credentials to the attackers, it might prove to be long, before someone actually discovers this.
 PQm plans to be accesssible only thorough its open source client.

+* **Both** GUI and CLI interfaces!

+* Your mails do not become 1.4x their original size, as is the case with others.
+So, you can store 1.4x more mails with the same storage capacity with us.

 TODO List